GoogleCloudPlatform/community/tutorials/external-metastore-for-dataproc/index.md

     -l ${WAREHOUSE_MULTI_REGION} \
     "gs://${PROJECT}-warehouse"

+### Create private VPC network

+Create user defined cloud networking and peer it with Google services

+1. In Cloud Shell, run the following command to create the VPC network:

+        gcloud compute networks create ${VPC_NETWORK_NAME} \
+        --subnet-mode=auto \
+        --bgp-routing-mode=global

+1. In Cloud Shell, run the follwing command to reserve the IPs required for the network:

+        gcloud compute addresses create \
+        google-managed-services-${VPC_NETWORK_NAME} \
+        --global \
+        --purpose=VPC_PEERING \
+        --prefix-length=16 \
+        --network=projects/${PROJECT}/global/networks/${VPC_NETWORK_NAME}

+1. In Cloud Shell, run the command to setup VPC peering for Google service on the private VPC network:

+        gcloud services vpc-peerings connect \
+        --ranges=google-managed-services-${VPC_NETWORK_NAME} \
+        --network=${VPC_NETWORK_NAME} \
+        --project=${PROJECT}

+1. In Cloud Shell, run the following command to enable VM-to-VM communication for Dataproc clusters and CloudSQL.

+        gcloud compute firewall-rules create allow-all-internal \
+        --network projects/${PROJECT}/global/networks/${VPC_NETWORK_NAME} \
+        --allow=all

+1. In Cloud Shell, run the command to enable Private Google access to the two regions that you will use for this tutorial:

+        gcloud compute networks subnets update "${VPC_NETWORK_NAME}" \
+        --region=${REGION} \
+        --enable-private-ip-google-access

+        gcloud compute networks subnets update "${VPC_NETWORK_NAME}" \
+        --region=${WORKER_REGION2} \
+        --enable-private-ip-google-access

 ### Create Cloud SQL instance

-Create a MySQL on Cloud SQL instance to be used later to host the Hive metastore database.
+Create a [high availability](https://cloud.google.com/sql/docs/mysql/high-availability) MySQL on Cloud SQL instance to be used later to host the Hive metastore database.
+The CloudSQL instance uses private IPs for added protection.

 In Cloud Shell, execute the following command to create a new Cloud SQL instance:

-    gcloud sql instances create hive-metastore-db \
+    gcloud beta sql instances create hive-metastore-db \
     --database-version="MYSQL_5_7" \
     --activation-policy=ALWAYS \
-    --zone ${ZONE}
+    --enable-bin-log \
+    --no-assign-ip \
+    --network="projects/${PROJECT}/global/networks/${VPC_NETWORK_NAME}" \
+    --availability-type=regional \
+    --zone="${ZONE}" \
+    --secondary-zone="${ZONE2}"

+**Note:** This tutorial uses an empty `root` user password for simplicity.
+You can add `--root-password=<your-password>` in the command above to set a root user password, and follow the [initialization guide](https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/cloud-sql-proxy#protecting-passwords-with-kms) for CloudSQL proxy on using passwords with Hive.

 This command might take a few minutes to complete.